litepress/litepress.cn/wp-content/plugins/gd-bbpress-attachments/readme.txt

 * New rendering method for attachments list
 * New classes added to the attachments OL wrappers
 * Trigger topic/reply edit revision when attachment is added
-* Improvements to the attachments layout styling
+* Improvements to the attachments' layout styling
 * Improvements to the attachments icons styling
 * Improvements to the plugin readme file
 * Fixed some issues when showing attachments list on small screens